mohammad-kalbasi/CheXFound/README.md

 A jupyter notebook file [chexfound_example.ipynb](./notebooks/chexfound_example.ipynb)  is created to illustrate the model inference and model interpretation with attention maps.
 A GLoRI is trained on top of the frozen foundation model CheXFound.
 Examples show chest X-rays with cardiomegaly.
-Predictive confidence is provided as well as attention maps to interpret the predictions.
+Predictive confidence is computed.
 ![predictive_confidence](/notebooks/predictive_confidence.png)

+Attention maps for several chest X-rays are provided to illustrate interpretation results.
 ![glori_attns](/notebooks/glori_attns.png)

 ## Hugging Face models